aneldev/dynadux/README.md

 - Create easily multiple stores, every component would have its own store.
 - You can wrap a Store easily to a React Hook.
 - Small stores mean that smaller parts of the app are rendered on a change.
-- It is faster because it uses the related reducer and not all of them.
+- It is faster than Redux because it uses the related reducer and not all of them.
+- It is faster than Mobx because it doesn't scan your state.
 - It encourages you to create business logic methods and not dispatch from containers.
 - Better API for reducers and middlewares.
 - No need for Thunk! `dispatch` is provided for all the reducers and middlewares.